Here are some strategies to help your meetings run more smoothly.

 "While bad PowerPoints can happen to good people, a well-done PowerPoint can help organize unruly conference calls without muting anyone.
 The key is to keep PowerPoints simple and engaging.
 Specifically, avoid using small text, avoid clutter, and keep the slides visually engaging.
 A well-done PowerPoint can streamline calls, encourage questions, and keep everyone engaged and on task." – Shu Saito, Fact Retriever

-6. Have a system for notification.
+6. Have a system for notifications.

 "Most video conferencing channels will have some form of interaction in the main forum, and even a 'hand raise' that signals someone wants to ask a question.
 Rather than blurting questions out and talking over one another, make it a practice to use these notifications when someone wants to speak.
 That way, time can be found to halt the conversation and address the concern, question or comment." – Brandon Stapper, Nonstop Signs